joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

     >>> CONFIGURATION FILE LOADED, SELECT FIELDS DECRYPTED:

-This is an indicator that this application does not hash the passwords - they are encrypted instead.
+This is an indicator, that this application does not hash the passwords - they are encrypted instead.
 And it seems that the password gets unencrypted upon start, so that the password is in clear text in the process memory.

 By using the script [get_lights_password.sh](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Additional/get_lights_password.sh) it was possible to dump the process memory and to find the password in clear text.